oliviawestmacottssw/SSW.Rules.Content/rules/how-to-publish-a-report-based-on-a-list/rule.md

 ---

- ​When you want a Grid with filters, group by, totals and sorting, how do you do this (if all the data is in a list) ? <br> There are 6 options:
+When you want a Grid with filters, group by, totals and sorting, how do you do this (if all the data is in a list) ? <br> There are 6 options:

 - Option 1 - use data view web part + AJAX (on test server, then export web part, and import to production)